apache/libcloud/docs/compute/drivers/gce.rst

   creating an application that may be used by third-parties interactively.
 For example, a desktop application for managing VMs that would be used by many different people with different Google accounts.

+* If you are running your code on an instance inside Google Compute Engine, the GCE driver will consult the internal metadata service to obtain an authorization token.
+The only parameter required for this type of authorization is your Project ID.

 Once you have set up the authentication as described below, you pass the authentication information to the driver as described in `Examples`_